adjust/unity_sdk/README.md

 Note: This is Monumental's fork of https://github.com/adjust/unity_sdk.
-At the time of its creation the SDK's support for installation via Unity Package Manager was experimentally and only partially complete.
+At the time of its creation the SDK's support for installation via Unity Package Manager was experimental and only partially complete.
+This repo's purpose is to maintain an up to date copy that supports UPM, to be used in Mythgard and other Monumental games.

 Monumental Changes:
 - Merge asmdef branch into main